+As can be seen in the table, it was only after the consultation period for both changes that a WACM was introduced, and it was at this point that the respective Working Groups made different decisions regarding their proposed solutions. made by the respective working groups.

+DCP 387 Solution Development

 The Working Group reviewed the information contained in the Change Proposal form, including the proposed legal text that had been included.
 It was noted that DCP 387 proposes to introduce two new definitions under paragraph 8.1 of Schedule 32, which for reference, are set out below: